-This fund may invest in foreign funds managed by Orbis Investment Management Limited, our offshore investment partner.
+This fund may invest in foreign funds managed by Orbis Investment Management Limited, our offshore investment partner and investments in Africa outside of South Africa.

 Important information for investors

 Need more information?

 You can obtain additional information about your proposed investment from Allan Gray free of charge either via our website www.allangray.co.za or via our Client Service Centre on 0860 000 654.